 Your next policy should be your last policy, as it becomes increasingly difficult to re-qualify as you age and your health is not guaranteed to remain insurable.
 This is why we always recommend purchasing your life insurance policy as young as possible.
 However, there are still affordable options as you get older.

 Read more about life insurance after 60, how to save on rates, and how to protect your family here.

 Despite the implication of its name, guaranteed universal life insurance (GUL) is not whole life insurance.
 But, it is designed to last your entire life.
 It does not build cash value, which allows you to keep your monthly payments low, and does not carry the expensive management fees of whole life.

 The later the age, the higher the likelihood of your policy paying out a death benefit, and the higher the cost.
-With this in mind, you have the option of tailoring your GUL policy to your needs, life expectancy, and budget.
-In many cases, especially after the age of 60, guaranteed universal life can be even more affordable than a comparable term life policy.
+With this in mind, you have the option of tailoring a GUL policy to your specific needs, life expectancy, and budget.
+In many cases, especially after the age of 60, guaranteed universal life policy might even be more affordable than a comparable term life policy.

 - If you withdraw the cash from your “cash accumulating policy,” the insurance company views this as a loan, and the death benefit from your policy will be reduced until the loan is paid back (with interest).
 If you fail to pay back this loan, you can lose your coverage.

 - If you pass away before you withdraw the “cash value” from your life insurance policy, the insurance company gets to keep your cash.